- This event has passed.

 Plenary: Crisis as Catalyst for Transformation

-In this plenary, we gather with people on the frontlines of change who are working hard to respond to the challenges, crises, and disasters we are facing.
-These visionary changemakers are finding new and innovative ways to not only respond to crises but to open new opportunities and possibilities for our communities.
+In this plenary, we gather with people on the front of change and healing– who are working to respond to the challenges, crises, and disasters we are facing.
+These visionary leaders are finding new and innovative ways to not only respond to crises but to open new opportunities and possibilities for our communities.
 “Crisis as Catalyst for Transformation” invites us to work with the energy of these uncertain times to transform our communities and our world to be more resilient, just, and regenerative.

 This plenary is being offered as part of the 2021 Regenerative Communities Summit.
 Please click here to learn more and register using our pay-what-you-can donation-based system to participate.

 Elaine Miller-Karas is the Co-Founder and Director of Innovation of the Trauma Resource Institute and author of the book, Building Resiliency to Trauma, the Trauma and Community Resiliency Models (2015).
 She has worked internationally to bring healing to the world’s community.
 Her models to date have been brought to 39 countries in Asia, Africa, North America, the Mid-East, South America, and Europe.
 Ms. Miller-Karas is a recognized international speaker and author and has presented the Community Resiliency Model (CRM)® at the Skoll World Forum and the United Nations.
 Her book was recently selected by the United Nations curated online library as one of the innovations that can help meet the United Nations Sustainable Development Goals.